jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.5 DiversityFilter
+#### 7.9.6 DiversityFilter

-Assigns each cell in the output grid the number of different values in a moving window centred on each grid cell in the input raster.
+Assigns each cell in the output grid the number of different values in a moving window centred on each grid cell in the input raster..

 *Parameters*: